DataQuesters-Navigating-the-Data-Mines/Data-Mining/README.md

 R5: Implement neural network models, including CNNs, for classification and regression.

 Current task (EOD Thursday 12/10): Each member select a dataset, then we vote on which to use.

+Ross Update: 08/11/2023: Seemingly nothing done for the last few weeks while I've been unavailable?